-- Academic and career counseling services
+• Academic and career counseling services

-- Both individual and group tutoring sessions available through Academic Assistance
+• Both individual and group tutoring sessions available through Academic Assistance

 - Special equipment like FM systems

 - Special testing arrangements for specific courses

 - Sign-language interpreters

 - Special classroom seating

 - Registration assistance

 - Financial aid application assistance

-- Coordination of services with other agencies providing services for disabled persons, Vocational Rehabilitation, Services for the Blind, etc.
+• Coordination of services with other agencies providing services for disabled persons: Vocational Rehabilitation, Services for the Blind, etc.

-- $\bullet$ Use of computers with spell check, Zoomtext, and Jaws
+• Use of computers with spell check, Zoomtext, and Jaws

 This is a partial listing of available services.
-If an unlisted service is needed, please contact the coordinator in the Special Populations Office on the Lee County Campus.
+If an unlisted service is needed, contact the Special Populations Office coordinator on the Lee County Campus.